What is SORN?

 What happens after you SORN?

 Once your vehicle has a SORN and is declared off the road, you’ll automatically receive a refund for any full months tax paid in advance.
-Once your vehicle has been issued with a SORN, you can only drive it to a pre-booked MOT appointment, you must not drive it under any other circumstance, otherwise you can face a fine of up to £2,500.
+You must keep a SORN car off road, and once it has been issued, you can only drive the car to a pre-booked MOT appointment.
+You must not drive it under any other circumstance.
+If you are caught with a SORN car on the road you can face a fine of up to £2,500.
 If you wish to drive your ‘off road’ vehicle, you must tax and insure it, which will automatically remove the SORN status from your vehicle.
 You do not need to renew a SORN, it will remain until the vehicle is taxed, sold, exported or scrapped.
+You should also ensure your car once sorned is not driven or kept on any public roads parked otherwise a fine can be given for keeping a sorn car on the road.

 What happens if you do not get a SORN?